IBM/zopeneditor-sample/README.md

 ## Key capabilities of Wazi

-Wazi is an exploration of technology to evaluate new DevOps user-experiences with z/OS developers.
+Wazi is an exploration of technologies and capabilities to evaluate new DevOps user-experiences with z/OS developers.
 Just like Zowe, it targets developers of all generations combining the "Old" with the "New" by providing access to trusted tools and interfaces in new experiences and deployment models.
 Here are some of those new experiences and added-value capabilities in Wazi that we would like your feedback on:

 - **Zero-client install experience using the Web**: what if your editor with your settings and your application files would just be there on any machine that you just have logged on to.
 By navigating to a URL in a browser you would be able to get there and see everything the way you left it in your previous session.
 No installation required, but still a full modern editing experience with all the language-specific features and technology integrations that you would expect from an IDE?
 The editor and files could be hosted in your organization's protected private-cloud or using Docker and virtual drives, plus you would be able to open your z/OS resources directly in the editor as well.
 All changes you make can optionally be saved automatically back to its source to make sure you do not lose anything if the connection is lost.
 - **An editor that speaks COBOL**: even though your editor would run on the Web and in your browser it would be just as fast and responsive as a local IDE with all the tools you expect for working with COBOL.
 Plus there would be many news tools that you have seen in other modern IDEs for other languages.
 Some of such tools that Wazi provides for COBOL are outline view, syntax highlighting, code completion, code templates, find all references, peek definition, search and rename refactoring across multiple program files, and many other capabilities you want from a modern language-sensitive editor.
 - **Boost productivity and control with a modern SCM**: even if your organization does not standardize on an SCM, using one such as Git locally in a workspace will give you a boost in productivity.
 You can snapshot work at any point in time, go back or branch into alternative explorations, merge your or your colleagues' branches back in, or just revert back to any earlier state of your code in a flash.
-Use side-by-side views and "blame" annotations to explore exactly what changed between snapshots when and how it looked before.
+Use side-by-side views and "blame" annotations to explore exactly what changed between snapshots, when and how it looked before.
 See exactly for each line when it last changed and by whom.
-Explore the entire history of all changes in a chronological history viewer.
+Explore the entire history of all changes for specific file or all files in your workspace in a chronological history viewer.
-- **Directly interact with your z/OS system**: if you have Zowe configured then you can load and edit your files directly from z/OS or download them into your local workspace, add them to git to control your changes, and then later upload the changed files into the same or new dataset to compile and run our application.
-Do all this from within Wazi with simple drag-and-drop as well as command line interactions from a Terminal that integrates right below your editor giving you one central view to everything.
+- **Directly interact with your z/OS system**: if you have Zowe configured then you can load and edit your files directly from z/OS or download them into your local workspace, add them to Git to control your changes, and then later upload the changed files into the same or new datasets to compile and run our application.
+Do all this from within Wazi with simple drag-and-drop, as well as command line interactions using a Terminal that integrates right below your editor, giving you one central view to everything.

 ## Goals and Limitations of this Technology Preview